Retro-Devils/Mugen-Pi-4/README.md

 If you made your .sh correct your mugen should appear under wine.
 Click play on it like any other game .

-14.Map mugem controls to match qjoypad.
+14.Map mugen controls to match qjoypad.

 Best way is to leave your keyboard hooked up.
 Then go to input config in mugen, then f1 for player 1, then use your controller to map the button.